T-Brick/c0deine/README.md

 x86-64 assembly.
 No phases of the compiler are currently proven correct, but we are hoping to do so in the future.

-Information about the source and target languages can be found in [langs](langs.md).
+Information about the source languages and standard libraries can be found in [langs](langs.md).

 ## Install